pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

 Before installing:

-* If you want to play on full gold instead of map patch, read the [Playing on Full Gold](#playing-on-full-gold) section below.
 * If you already have any other mods installed, read the [Compatibility with Other Mods](#compatibility-with-other-mods) section below.
 * If you are playing on Steam Deck or Linux, use the next section instead.